mastodon-sc/mastodon/README.md

 # Mastodon – a large-scale tracking and track-editing framework for large, multi-view images.

-Modern microscopy technologies such as light sheet microscopy allows live 3D imaging of entire developing embryos with high spatial and temporal resolution.
-Computational analysis of these recordings promises new insights in developmental biology.
-However, a single dataset often comprises many terabytes, which makes storage, processing, and visualization of the data a challenging problem.
+Modern microscopy technologies such as light sheet microscopy allows live sample *in toto* 3D imaging with high spatial and temporal resolution.
+Such images will be 3D over time, possibly multi-channels and multi-view.
+Computational analysis of these images promises new insights in cellular, developmental and stem cells biology.
+However, a single image can amount to several terabytes, and in turn, the automated or semi-automated analysis of these large images can generate a vast amount of annotations.
+The challenges of big data are then met twice: first by dealing with a very large image, and second with generating large annotations from this image.
+They will make interacting and analyzing the data especially difficult.

-Large-scale automated tracking in biological datasets is a very active field of research.
-To support machine learning methods, editing tools are needed to facilitate curation, proof-reading, and the manual generation of ground truth data.
-To make such tools accessible to biologist researchers, they should be easy to obtain, learn, and use.
-Additionally they must be intuitively usable and remain responsive in the face of millions of tracked objects and terabytes of image data.
-To make them useful for researchers in automated tracking, they need to be open source, adaptable, and extensible.

-Mastodon is our effort to provide such a tool.
+**Mastodon** is our effort to provide a tool that can harness these challenges.

-Mastodon is a track-editing framework for cell tracking and lineage tracing tool.
+## Mastodon goals.

+The goals of Mastodon are the following:

+- **Interactive** browsing, inspection and navigation through the image data.
+Fast and reponsive.
+- Build **tracking and lineage data** from images.
+- **User-friendly** framework to navigate throught this data.
+Easy to relate spatial information with hierarchical information.
+Easily orient the user in a possibly very large annotation.
+- "Pointwise" **interactive editing** of the tracking and lineage data.
+Manual curation.
+- **Semi-automatic and fully automatic tracking**.
+- **Numerical features** and statistics on tracking data. **Tagging of this data**.
+Tags and numerical features can then be used to to enrich the visualization.
+- **Extensible**: a 3rd party can build plugins for Mastodon:
+  - Custom numerical feature analysers;
+  - Custom trackgin algorithms (detection and particle-linking algorithms);
+  - General-use plugins.

+## Mastodon technologies.

+Mastodon relies on several technologies to achieve these goals, specially developed for them.

+*Interactive visualization and navigation of large images thanks to the BigDataViewer* (BDV, https://imagej.net/BigDataViewer).
+Any file that can be opened in the BDV will work in Mastodon (BDV HSF5 file format, KLB, Keller-Lab Blocks file format, N5 file format, ...).
+These file formats enable interactive visualiztion of multi-view TB dataset at the one-time cost of a file conversion.
+Also, they can be exploited for efficient image processing in special cases, taking advantage of multi-scale pyramidal representation and blocks decomposition.

+*Mastodon-collection: a high performance framework to manipulate collections of data*.
+Mastodon-collection was developped specifically for this project.
+It offers an in-memory compact layout storage of objects.
+Mastodon collections have a much smaller memory footprint.
+Objects in a mastodon collection are contiguous in memory,

+allowing to manipulate many of them seamess

 ## How to use.